 Dr. Craig has completed advanced training in plastic surgery from Yale and a microsurgical fellowship at M.D.
-Anderson Cancer Center where she taught in the plastic surgery department prior to joining the successful practice of Dr. Fusi.
-Dr. Craig has traveled throughout the world to learn directly from leading plastic surgeons in a number of specializations.
+Anderson Cancer Center where she taught in the plastic surgery department prior to joining the successful practice of Dr. Fusi and Dr. Craig has traveled throughout the world to learn directly from leading plastic surgeons in a number of specializations.

 What Is General Surgery Reconstruction?